actblue/change-request-log/README.md

 repo, rather than a fork).
 If you have another merge workflow (e.g. email and `git am`), this could be made optional -- patches welcome!

+If you want to pass options to `git pull`, export the environment variable `PULL_OPTIONS`.
+For example,

+    export PULL_OPTIONS='--ff-only'

+would ensure you don't create any new merge commits inside the submodule.

 Non-PCI Projects (experimental)
 ===============================